chebfun/chebsite/news/20140621-whats-new-in-chebfun-v5.md

 * New commands `leg2cheb`, `cheb2leg`
 * Algorithms based on Chebyshev points of the first kind
 * A Chebfun constructor option `'equi'` for equispaced data
-* A `periodic` option for Fourier instead of Chebyshev
+* A `'periodic'` option for Fourier instead of Chebyshev
 * Ultraspherical spectral methods for ODEs
 * `epslevel` estimates of accuracy, still under development